-Renewable Energy Certificate Purchase
+Renewable Energy Certificate Purchases

 For several years, OSU purchased large amounts of renewable energy certificates (RECs) to offset its electricity use.
-A student fee of $8.50/student/term, approved April 27, 2007 during the general election, supplied funding for this purchase between 2007 and 2010, and in 2011 OSU administration made the purchase as students elected to spend their fee money for on-site systems.
+A student fee of $8.50/student/term, approved April 27, 2007 during the ASOSU general election, supplied funding for this purchase between 2007 and 2010, and in 2011 OSU administration made the purchase as students elected to spend their fee money for on-site projects.
 Since 2012, OSU has made much smaller investments in offsite renewable energy, choosing instead to focus on development of on-site renewable resources.

 Following a 2006-2007 campaign led by ASOSU Environmental Affairs, the student population approved the fee with 70% of voting students voting in favor.
 The campaign consisted of a fall 2006 survey revealing that 68% of students supported a fee, followed by a winter term petition collecting signatures to include a renewable energy question on the spring general election ballot.
 Over 1,700 students signed the petition in just a few days.